-The lead organization for components I and II of the Project is the UNDP Country Office in BiH, while component III will be implemented by the UNDP in co-operation with the OSCE Mission to BiH.
-The EXPLODE Project will cover the activities to reduce the risk of accidental explosion by upgrading the "safety" of the BiH prospective ammunition/weapons storage sites, in line with the requirements of the funding instrument.
+The lead organization for components I and II of the Project is the UNDP Country Office in Bosnia and Herzegovina, while component III will be implemented by the UNDP in co-operation with the OSCE Mission to Bosnia and Herzegovina.
+The EXPLODE Project will cover the activities to reduce the risk of accidental explosion by upgrading the "safety" of the Bosnia and Herzegovina prospective ammunition/weapons storage sites, in line with the requirements of the funding instrument.
 The refurbishment activities under the Project's Component III will start in the first half of 2014.

-Additionally, the Mission to BiH has been providing support to the CPC-led project entitled Rollout of SALW Inventory Software Application.
-As part of this project, in May 2013, the Ministry of Defence of BiH received a copy of the weapons/ammunition record-keeping software (for a testing period), as well as the relevant training.
-The Mission's experts will continue providing support to BiH Ministry of Defence the customizing the software provided to meet national requirements.
+Additionally, the Mission to Bosnia and Herzegovina has been providing support to the CPC-led project entitled Rollout of SALW Inventory Software Application.
+As part of this project, in May 2013, the Ministry of Defence of Bosnia and Herzegovina received a copy of the weapons/ammunition record-keeping software (for a testing period), as well as the relevant training.
+The Mission's experts will continue providing support to the Bosnia and Herzegovina Ministry of Defence in customizing the software provided to meet national requirements.

-Following the closure of the OSCE Mission in Georgia in 2009, the OSCE UNDP-Georgia Secretariat. and the Ministry of Defence of Georgia undertook a range of technical assessments in 2010 with the aim of resuming demilitarization activities in Georgia.
+Following the closure of the OSCE Mission in Georgia in 2009, the OSCE Secretariat, UNDP-Georgia and the Ministry of Defence of Georgia undertook a range of technical assessments in 2010 with the aim of resuming demilitarization activities in Georgia.
 As a result, the OSCE and UNDP have developed a joint ammunition-demilitarization and community-security programme.
 The pilot project of the programme launched envisioned the destruction within less than two years of Georgia's stockpiles of aircraft cluster bombs, which consisted of RBK-250 and RBK-500 aerial cluster bombs.
 In June 2013, the destruction of 1,288 cluster bombs was finalized and the project was completed.